kai-nashi/plotGUI/README.md

 + drag&drop for patches (circle, rectangle, arrowPatch, text)
 + wheel zoom
 + context menu for axes and objects
++ saving as file by file dialog

 // Code is very bad.
 Sorry.

+For edit legend:
+1. RMB on object
+2. Set legendary
+3. Set lable
+4. ...
+5. Profit